Dinesh-D-2000/Automated-Testing-Framework-for-Digital-Car-Instrument-Clusters/README.md

 ## Objective

-The objective of this project is to perform automation testing on a custom developed digital instrument cluster of a car.
+The objective of this project is to conduct comprehensive automation testing on a creatively engineered digital instrument cluster designed for Lightning McQueen.
+This endeavor aims to ensure the reliability, accuracy, and performance of the cluster through advanced Python-based testing methodologies.

 ## Tools